Maya (2015 Tamil film): Production

 Despite a modest budget, the producers insisted that a leading heroine should play the protagonist, and signed Nayanthara in the role.
-Aari Arujunan was selected to play the male lead, after the makers were impressed with his performance in Nedunchaalai (2014).
-The filming began in June 2014 and schedules were canned continuously in Chennai, Tamil Nadu.
+Aari Arujunan was selected to play the male lead after the makers were impressed with his performance in Nedunchaalai (2014).
+The filming began in June 2014, and schedules were canned continuously in Chennai, Tamil Nadu.
 The film finished shooting in October 2014, and the makers announced that the release would be in late 2015.

 Soundtrack

-Maya's soundtrack was composed by Ron Ethan Yohann, who earlier makes his music composing debut in Sooriya Nagaram under his original name, Fen Viallee.
+Maya's soundtrack was composed by Ron Ethan Yohann, who earlier made his music composing debut in Sooriya Nagaram under his original name Fen Viallee.
 The soundtrack album was launched at RadioCity on 13 July 2015.

 Release

 The film was released worldwide on 17 September 2015, simultaneously as Maya in Tamil and Mayuri in Telugu.
-The satellite rights were sold to Sun TV.
-Maya was scheduled to premiere on the day of Christmas 2016 on Sun TV.

-Critical reception

-Maya received positive reviews from critics.
+Reception

 The Times of India gave the film 3.5 stars out of 5 and wrote: "Maya is wholly original and cerebral as well.
 Even after the film has ended, we keep thinking about it, replaying the scenes in our mind and thinking about the inventiveness in how the plot lines are brought together.
 And that is its real success".
 Sify wrote: "Maya is a stupendous film and the entire team has done a remarkable job on par with international standards", going on to call it "undoubtedly one of the best horror movies of Tamil cinema".

 Daily News and Analysis gave 3.5 out of 5 and wrote: "Maya is more atmospheric and it’s the performances by the lead actors that really lend to the film more than the actual ghost.
 In Maya, you find a de-glam Nayanthara who has essayed her role brilliantly".

-Filmibeat gave 4 out of 5 and wrote: "Maya cannot be categorised with some of the other Tamil horror flicks that released in the recent past.
-This film's sole intention is to scare you and the debutant director Ashwin Saravanan has managed to do that pretty convincingly".
-Behindwoods gave 2.75 out of 5 and wrote: "Debutant Ashwin Saravanan offers a multi-layered ghostly tale with style and clarity...Good production and sound design along with cuts handled well by TS Suresh, make Maya stands as a gutsy watch".
 The New Indian Express wrote: "Slickly crafted and engagingly narrated, debutant Ashwin Saravanan's Maya is built around some eerie happenings around a mental asylum...A pure horror flick, the film is devoid of any comedy elements.
 The director has managed to maintain suspense from the beginning to the end".